thoth-station/adviser/docs/source/predictors/mcts.rst

 Monte Carlo Tree Search (MCTS)
 ------------------------------

-This method is also many times referred as "Monte Carlo Tree learning".
+This method is also many times referred as "Monte Carlo learning".

 See `Wikipedia for a brief intro to MCTS
 <https://en.wikipedia.org/wiki/Monte_Carlo_tree_search>`__.